wrex/rexs.tips/content/guitar/blues/min-penta/blue-note/index.md

 experimented with sounds outside the pentatonic scale by "curling" the m3, and by sliding into one of the five pentatonic notes from a fret above or below.

-One of those "outside" notes (the &flat;5) is so important that it's earned the name of "the blue note".
-Adding this one note changes the scale sufficiently to earn it a new name: the blues scale (a six note scale).
+One of those "outside" notes (the &flat;5) is so significant that it's earned the name of "the blue note".
+Adding this note to the minor pentatonic scale makes such a profound change that some people call this new six-note scale by another name: _the blues scale_:

 {{< figproc "blue-frying-pan" "Resize" "800x" >}}{{< /figproc >}}

-The &flat;5 is known as the "blue note" and sits squarely between the tip of the handle and the base of the pan.
+The &flat;5 is known as the "blue note."
+It sits squarely between the tip of the handle and the base of the pan.

 ## Start by using it wrong

 Put on an Am backing track and try playing **just** the note E&flat;.
-Try different rhythms, but play just that one note.
+Try different rhythms, but sound just that one note.
 Really hang on it.

-Now throw in some other notes from the scale, but intentionally move **to** the &flat;5 from other notes within the scale.
+Slowly add additional notes from the scale, but intentionally move back **to** the &flat;5 from these new notes.
 In other words, _end_ your lines on the &flat;5.

 Yuck!